WestinSchepper/rankr/website/docs/api-reference/config.md

 ---

 # Config
-The config object is completely optional and currently only provides properties for sorting and filtering.
+The config object is completely optional and currently only provides a property to control sorting.

 ## Options
 import TOCInline from "@theme/TOCInline"